 It’s likely you have

 First, you’ll need to install Homebrew.
-Copy and paste the following into your terminal:
+Make sure you have checked the requirements here.
+Once you meet the requirements, copy and paste the following into your terminal:

 MacOS already comes with a version of Git, but you should update to the latest version.
 In the terminal, type